bskaplou/qmk_companion_app/README.md

 ### App and layer icons

-Icons are renred from fonts because I'm not a designer.
-Icons can be created with any tool and should be put into icons directore to be used.
+Icons are rendered from fonts because I'm not a designer.
+Icons can be created with any tool and should be put into icons directory to be used.
 To add new icons with ttf font It's necessary to edit render_icons.py script.

-Recreate existing icons
+Recreate existing icons with command

 ```
 python render_icons.py